Senzing/mapper-base/README.md

 The [base_variants.json](base_variants.json) contains ISO code conversion tables to states and countries.
 Country and state codes are standardized on this mapper to improve matching.

-*The need for this project will eventually be replaced as its features and functionality are being incorporated into the Senzing API.*
+*Important note: The need for this project will eventually be replaced as its features and functionality are being incorporated into the Senzing API.
+This project will be marked obsolete when that occurs.*

 Usage: